 Visiting Kingston Lacy: what you need to know

 We're looking forward to welcoming you back.
-The parkland, part of the garden, car park, takeaway café, shop and toilets are now open.
+The parkland, garden, takeaway cafe, shop and toilets are now open.
+The ground and state floors in the house are open but with limited availability.
 To ensure the safety of our visitors, staff, volunteers and local communities, we've reduced the number of people we can welcome at one time and you’ll need to book your visit in advance.
 In this article you’ll find everything you need to know about what's open and what to expect from your visit.

 When arriving at Kingston Lacy please have your ticket ready to show our staff either on your phone or a printed copy.
 If you’re a member, you’ll also need to show your membership card.
 You'll be asked to show these at Visitor Reception after parking.